fusionpbx/fusionpbx-docs/source/applications/voicemail.rst

 | vm_say_date_time          | true or false  |
 +---------------------------+----------------+

-Wav file is the default voicemail message file type.
+Note: 'wav' format is the default voicemail message file  type.
+A value of 'mp3' requires *mod_shout* be installed and running.

-MP3 requires mod_shout to be installed and running.
+|

 **Not Found Message**